locusf/mesa-1/mesa/src/gallium/docs/source/context.rst

 A drawing command can be skipped depending on the outcome of a query (typically an occlusion query, or streamout overflow predicate).
 The ``render_condition`` function specifies the query which should be checked prior to rendering anything.
-Functions honoring render_condition include (and are limited to) draw_vbo, clear, clear_render_target, clear_depth_stencil.
+Functions always honoring render_condition include (and are limited to) draw_vbo and clear.
+The blit, clear_render_target and clear_depth_stencil functions (but not resource_copy_region, which seems inconsistent) can also optionally honor the current render condition.

 If ``render_condition`` is called with ``query`` = NULL, conditional rendering is disabled and drawing takes place normally.